3 min read

 Blameless discipline

-Proper blameless culture requires a relentless pursuit of issues and a disciplined analysis of their root causes.
-Detached from particular people’s “blame” but by that, even more, focused on constant challenging of the status quo and not accepting easy solutions.
+A proper blameless culture requires a relentless pursuit of issues and a disciplined analysis of their root causes.
+Detached from particular people’s “blame”, but by that, even more, focused on constant challenging of the status quo and not accepting easy solutions.

 Embrace the blameless culture, but do it right.
 It has to be built on a solid foundation of discipline, accountability and relentless pursuit of constant improvement.
 Don’t blame particular people, but instead focus on systemic changes that will prevent similar problems in the future.
 Then and only then, you will be able to proudly say, “We have a blameless culture here”.